 In Serbia too, examples of solidarity are all around.
 People are posting notices in public spaces and on social media, offering to buy groceries and walk pets for elderly neighbours under curfew.
 Local convenience shops and pharmacies are delivering groceries and medication to the doorstep of elderly customers, while local restaurants are providing free meals.
 A social media campaign launched by UNDP entitled #ZajednoRazdvojeni (transl.
 TogetherApart) has been overwhelmed with examples of volunteering, acts of kindness and donations, generating greater trust between people.

 To amplify this trend, we developed a new government platform Be a volunteer, in partnership with the Office for IT and eGovernment.
 Individuals who wish to assist their local communities can register through this platform.
 Within the first three days of its launch, over 1,600 volunteers were approved and ready to serve.
+Today, there are over 7,000 thousand of them.
 Local administrations and emergency councils are now matching them with existing calls for assistance from the elderly through the government’s dedicated phone number.
 A unique Call Centre responds to all citizen COVID19-related enquiries and is linked to the volunteer platform.

 This use of technology to engage citizens in the response to COVID-19 offers solutions for broader community challenges in the future.
 At the same time, the link between the digital platform and the analogue call centre can help reduce the digital divide in Serbia, since it includes rural communities and marginalized groups, such as Roma and the elderly.